GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 > **Consider The Following...**
 >
-> Professional developers make their money by knowing how to invent unique solutions through research, not by memorizing past > solutions.
+> Professional developers make their money by knowing how to invent unique solutions through research,
+> not by memorizing solutions.
 They have learned how to think.
 Not how to copy.
->
->What should you learn now, so that you can continue to learn more on your own?

 ## Secrets of the Ninjas